-Keith Williams delivered his address as new Chair of the Civic Trust Awards National Panel at the 57th Civic Trust Awards Ceremony which was held on Friday 4th March at The Swan, Shakespeare’s Globe Theatre in London.
+Keith Williams delivered his address as new Chair at the 57th Annual Civic Trust Awards Ceremony which was held on Friday 4th March at The Swan, Shakespeare’s Globe Theatre in London.
 Since it was founded in 1959, the Civic Trust Awards has run continuously ever since, making it Europe’s longest running architectural and built environment awards programme.
 It is also one of the UK’s most important and prestigious.

 The Civic Trust Awards reviews projects from all walks of life in many countries covering most of the built environment.